gracelo0717/taskify/README.md

 **Taskify** is a simple task management web app built with **TypeScript**.
 It lets you easily:

 - Add tasks to your to-do list
-- Keep track of your tasks in a straightforward list
+- Keep track of your tasks
 - Tasks pop up immediately as you add them
 - Click the checkboxes to mark tasks as complete
 - Once checked off, the task also gets a strikethrough